The Best Guide to Picking the Right Interop Protocols for Your Chain

 Supporting Third-Party Long-Tail Assets

-If you need to support a niche gaming token on your chain, and you're an Ethereum L2, your options are limited—Across and Stargate likely won't support illiquid assets, forcing you to provide liquidity yourself and take on token volatility risk.
+If you need to support a niche gaming token on your chain and you're an Ethereum L2, Across and Stargate likely won't support illiquid assets.
+You'll need to provide liquidity yourself and take on token volatility risk.
+If you're not an Ethereum L2, work with the token issuer to deploy either a LayerZero OFT or Hyperlane Warp Route.

 USDC Integration

+Check if Circle has approved native USDC for your chain — if yes, use CCTP for direct Circle support.
 If not, Stargate Hydra and Hyperlane Warp Routes 2.0 with the Bridged USDC Standard provide a pre-native compliant solution that seamlessly upgrades to native USDC when Circle eventually provides support.

 Other Important Considerations